Wonikrobotics-git/allegro_hand_ros2_v5/README.md

 # Allegro Hand V5 ROS2

-This is the official release to control Allegro Hand V5 with ROS2.
-Mostly, it is based on the old release of Allegro Hand V5 ROS1 package.
+This is the official release to control Allegro Hand V5 with ROS2(**Only V5 supported, V4 is not supported**).
+Mostly, it is based on the release of Allegro Hand V5 ROS1 package.
-You can find our latest Allegro Hand V5 ROS1 package :(https://github.com/Wonikrobotics-git/allegro_hand_ros_v4) And the interfaces and controllers have been improved and rewritten by Soohoon Yang(Hibo) from Wonik Robotics.
+You can find our latest Allegro Hand V5 ROS1 package :(https://github.com/Wonikrobotics-git/allegro_hand_ros_v5) And the interfaces and controllers have been improved and rewritten by Soohoon Yang(Hibo) from Wonik Robotics.

 We have integrated the core elements of two ROS packages(allegro_hand_description, allegro_hand_parameters) into a main package(allegro_hand_controllers).